grozzzny/adminlte_easyiicms/README.md

-Adminlte form for EasyiiCMS
+Admin panel "AdminLTE" (Adaptive layout) form for EasyiiCMS
 ==============================

 This module allows to [Easy yii2 cms](http://github.com/noumo/easyii)

-Built on top of Bootstrap 3, AdminLTE provides a range of responsive, reusable, and commonly used components. [more..](https://adminlte.io/themes/AdminLTE/index2.html)
+Built on top of Bootstrap 3, AdminLTE provides a range of responsive, reusable, and commonly used components.
+[More..](https://adminlte.io/themes/AdminLTE/index2.html)

 ## Installation guide